nuxt/docs/en/guide/assets.md

 If you don't want to use webpacked Assets from the `assets` directory, you can create and use the `static` directory in your project root directory.

-These files will be automatically serve by Nuxt and accessible in your project root URL.
+These files will be automatically serve by Nuxt and accessible in your project root URLs.

 This option is helpful for files like `robots.txt`, `sitemap.xml` or `CNAME` (for like GitHub Pages).